 Well if you want the one I used then I suggest go ahead with the best waterproof acoustic sealant by Auralex.

 I found most of the gaps around the door which was connecting the basement with the top floor, so make sure to block every single crack or gap you found around the door and its frame joints.

 2. Use the Underlayment or Rugs

 This material is quite useful as this does not need under the basement ceiling but needs over the basement ceiling I must say on the flooring of the top floor.

-You might have wooden flooring, which is most sensitive around the impact noise, and also every noise originated in the room reflect around the hard surfaces and flooring too.
+You might have wooden flooring, which is most sensitive around impact noise, and also every noise originating in the room reflects around the hard surfaces and flooring too.

 So why can’t you add a carpet which is thicker in size and heavy enough and create a strong density over the flooring what it does is due to its soft behavior this becomes a great source of noise absorption.

 I have used Home Ultra Premium All Floors Rug Pad that gave me exclusive and strong absorption of the noise.